tmaurie/apixplore/README.md

 # 🌐 APIxplore

-**APIxplore** is a clean and modern web app for discovering public APIs, organized by categories and filterable by core features.
+**APIxplore** is a clean and elegant web app for discovering public APIs, generating side project ideas with AI, and saving your favorite inspirations.

 ## ✨ Features

-* 🔍 Browse APIs by category
+* 🔍 Browse APIs by category and filter core features
-* 🎛 Filter by:
-`HTTPS support` `CORS support` `Required authentication`
+* 🧠 Generate AI-powered project ideas from any public API
+* 💾 Save the ideas you like to your personal history
-* 🧼 Fully responsive UI built with Tailwind CSS v4 + Shadcn UI
+* 🧼 Clean UI built with Tailwind CSS v4 + Shadcn UI
-* 💫 Smooth appearance animations (Framer Motion)
+* 💫 Smooth animations with Framer Motion
+* 📱 Fully responsive with mobile bottom navigation
 * 🌙 Dark mode ready
-* 🧠 AI-generated side project ideas from any API
+* 📊 Daily quota system with progress tracking
+* 👤 GitHub authentication (NextAuth)
+* 🧾 Pagination for large datasets (1500+ APIs)

 ## 🛠 Tech Stack